sepgh/poormans-vpn/README.md

 ### Way 1 (and only way for now!)

-This repository so far is only about this script: [`tunnel.bat`](https://github.com/sepgh/poormans-vpn/blob/main/tunnel.bat)
+This repository so far is only about these two scripts: [`tunnel.bat`](https://github.com/sepgh/poormans-vpn/blob/main/tunnel.bat) (Which is the script that we should run, aka our entry point)  & [`ssh-alive.bat`](https://github.com/sepgh/poormans-vpn/blob/main/ssh-alive.bat)

 What it does: